tfsec/tfsec.github.io/_docs/google/compute/vm-disk-encryption-customer-key.md

 ---
+title: google-compute-vm-disk-encryption-customer-key
-title: VM disks should be encrypted with Customer Supplied Encryption Keys
+description: VM disks should be encrypted with Customer Supplied Encryption Keys
 shortcode: google-compute-vm-disk-encryption-customer-key
 legacy:
 summary: VM disks should be encrypted with Customer Supplied Encryption Keys